telerik/reporting-docs/how-to-enable-trace-listener-for-asp-net-core-projects.md

     }
 }
 ```
-After running the application and reproduce the error, it would be generated a *aspnetcoredemo.log* file at the root folder of the application.
+Upon running the project and reproducing the error, it will be generated an *aspnetcoredemo.log* file at the root of the application.

 - Other recommended troubleshooting approach is to use [Fiddler](http://www.telerik.com/fiddler) or other proxy tool to check the requests, their responses and statuses.
 Please create Fiddler trace (see [how to create .SAZ file](https://docs.telerik.com/fiddler/Save-And-Load-Traffic/Tasks/CreateSAZ)).